Wesleyan-Media-Project/issue_classifier/README.md

     install.packages("tidyr")
     ```

-3. In order to successfully run each R script, you must first set your working directory.
-You can achieve this by adding the line `setwd("your/working/directory")` to the top of the R scripts replacing `"your/working/directory"` with whatever directory you are running from.
-Additionally, make sure that the locations to which you are retrieving input files and/or sending output files are accurate.
+3. In order to successfully run each R script you must first set your working directory.
+The working directory is the location on your computer that R will use for reading and writing files.
+You can do so by adding the line `setwd("your/working/directory")` to the top of the R scripts, replacing `"your/working/directory"` with your actual working directory.
+You must make sure that your working directory is in agreement with the paths to where any input files exist and where output files will be created.

+    For instance, in script `01_prepare_fbel.R` the input and output are written as follows:

+    ```R
+    # Input data
+    path_input_data <- "data/fbel_w_train.csv"
+    # Output data
+    path_output_data <- "data/fbel_prepared.csv"
+    ```

+    If you do not wish to change either of these paths, your working directory should be set as follows:

+    ```R
+    setwd("/local/path/to/ad_goal_classifier/")
+    ```

+    where `/local/path/to/` represents the location at which the ad_goal_classifier folder resides on your computer.

 4. In order to execute an R script you can run the following command from your terminal from within the directory of the script replacing `file.R` with the file name of the script you want to run: